Crews battling paper mill fire in Michigan's Upper Peninsula

 MENOMINEE, Mich.
-(AP) — Authorities say crews from several fire departments are battling a large fire Friday at a paper mill in Michigan’s Upper Peninsula that began hours earlier in a warehouse.
+(AP) — County officials in Michigan’s Upper Peninsula have declared a local emergency as fire crews continued battling a fire at a paper mill that was producing a dense cloud of smoke.
+Menominee city police said Friday that Menominee County officials and emergency management officials had issued an emergency declaration, and the public was urged to avoid the area.
 A spokesman for Resolute Forest Products says the fire in Menominee, Michigan, began about 11 p.m.
 CDT Thursday in a warehouse along along Michigan’s border with Wisconsin that contained pulp and waste paper.
 No injuries were reported.
-But the blaze was so large crews from five fire departments were called to the scene.
-A company spokesman says the fire began in a warehouse that Montreal-based Resolute Forest Products rents on the site of Resolute’s Menominee recycled pulp mill.
+The blaze was so large crews from five fire departments were called to the scene.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.